hyosung11/Launch-School/journal.md

 10:51 Working on Question 2.
 Ready to go to the water park.

 13:18 Happy to have a break to do some more coding.
 Looking at `Array.prototype.forEach()`.

+15:28 Took a short nap and SungOh screaming at me for eating his Cheetos woke me up.
+Sohee returning from finding out about the Escape Room.

+20:08 Working on another exercise, but everyone is going to sleep and I don't want to keep typing on the keyboard.